 Here in Loja, Ecuador, the need for teachers in our MK school is critical.
-Without the needed teachers, parents will be pulled away from growing, fruitful ministries to fulfill the need of teaching their children.
-It’s a tough balance for those who have been called.
-We are here out of joyful obedience to fulfill the Great Commission, sent and supported by churches and individuals, all who want us to be able to focus on furthering the gospel.
-However, the missionary community also recognizes our responsibility as parents and would agree that we shouldn't sacrifice our children's welfare and their needs by prioritizing ministry before them.
+Without teachers, parents may be pulled away from growing, fruitful ministries to teach their children.
+It’s a tough balance for those who have been called by God into ministry.
+Missionaries serve out of joyful obedience to fulfill the Great Commission, and they are sent and supported by believers back home--all of whom want them to focus on furthering the gospel.
+However, missionaries also recognizes their responsibility as parents--not just ministry workers--and they don't want to sacrifice their children's welfare by prioritizing ministry above their own children.

-Henry Brooks Adams, a historian and writer from the early 1800s, said that teachers affect eternity, and no one can tell where their influence stops.
+Henry Brooks Adams, a historian and writer from the early 1800s, said that "a teacher affects eternity; he can never tell where his influence stops."

-“This [statement by Adams] is never truer than in the teachers who have influenced the lives of my children and our ministry," says Rebecka King, SIM missionary and mom of three MKs.
-“On the mission field our options to educate our children are limited.
-That is why those who have dedicated their lives to teach them have had an eternal influence not only in my children, but also their service has increased the depth of our ministry to those we are able to reach for Christ!”
+“This is never truer than in the teachers who have influenced the lives of my children and our ministry," says Rebecka King, SIM missionary in Loja, Ecuador, and mom of three MKs.
+“On the mission field, our options to educate our children are often limited.
+Those who have dedicated their lives to teach our children have had an eternal influence in them.
+Their service has also increased the depth of our ministry.”

 If you are interested in helping fulfill our teaching need, please contact SIM.
 We currently have one part-time teacher to begin the 2018/2019 school year for seven-plus levels of students (ages 8 – 16) in our small MK school.
-We also have a great need for homeschool assistance for our teammates who live in a rural area and are homeschooling their children.
+We also have a great need for homeschool assistance for our teammates who live in rural areas.

-- Please pray for each of our MKs, that each would not only be growing academically, but also in their relationship with Jesus and their knowledge and understanding of the Word.
+- Please pray that each of our MKs will grow academically, in a strong relationship with Jesus, and in knowledge and understanding of the Word.

-- Pray for the Lord to provide teachers for our MK school in Loja for the upcoming school year.
+- Pray for God to provide teachers for our MK school in Loja for the upcoming school year.

-- Pray that the Lord would provide rural homeschool assistance for our teammates that live outside of the city for this upcoming school year.
+- Pray provide rural homeschool assistance for our teammates that live outside of the city for this upcoming school year.